colinthomas-z80/cs418-Monitoring-Ships-At-Sea/README.md

 # Creating the database

-Copy the csv data files from canvas into your mysql data directory.
-<br><br>
-You can see what directory that is in the mysql shell with:

-    SELECT @@GLOBAL.secure_file_priv;
+edit the connection_data.conf file to you local mysql server login

-Then, run the create_database.py script to create the schema.
-Enter the insert.sql script into the mysql shell.
+run the create_database.py script to generate the database with the constant data